IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 getting too much data queued in the data unit queue(s) in the sender.

 For the case that multiple
-streams are enabled, the media rate among the streams is distrubuted according to relative priorities.
+streams are enabled, the media rate among the streams is distributed according to relative priorities.

 In cases where the sender's frame queues increase rapidly, such as in the case